mitrananas/mitrananas/README.md

 ### Hi there 👋

-I'm Mitra, a front-end developer comfortable in stacks including:
+I'm Mitra, a developer comfortable in stacks including:
 React, React Native, JavaScript, TypeScript, GraphQL, Next and more.

 Hope to add more interesting projects here soon.